highsidelabs/walmart-api-php/README.md

 ]);
 ```

 If you are a Marketplace Seller selling in the US (which is likely true of most people using this API), that's all the configuration you need to do to start making calls to the Marketplace API.
-If you want to call the Drop Ship Vendor, Content Provider, or Warehouse Supplier APIs, or if you sell goods outside the US and need to make calls to the Marketplace API for, you'll need to provide additional configuration parameters, which are detailed in the [Configuration](#configuration) section below.
+If you want to call the 1P Supplier or Content Provider APIs, or if you sell goods outside the US and need to make calls to the Marketplace API for, you'll need to provide additional configuration parameters, which are detailed in the [Configuration](#configuration) section below.

 ### Basic Usage

 Once you've created an instance of the `Configuration` class, you can start making calls to the Walmart APIs.
-The `Walmart` class provides an easy interface for retrieving an instance of any API class, from any of the four major API categories (Marketplace, Drop Ship Vendor, Content Provider, Warehouse Supplier).
+The `Walmart` class provides an easy interface for retrieving an instance of any API class, from any of the three major API categories (Marketplace, 1P Supplier, Content Provider).
 For example, to retrieve an instance of the Marketplace `Authentication` API and check the status of your authentication token, you can do the following:

 ```php
 use Walmart\Configuration;